 As at the Latest Practicable Date, our big data was primarily collected from partnering pharmacies and public sources.
 See "Business-Our Technologies and Big Data-Big Data-Data Security and Privacy" in this document.
 In recent years, privacy and data protection has become an increasing regulatory focus of government authorities across the world.
-The PRC Government has enacted a series of laws, regulations and governmental policies for the protection of personal data in the past few years.
+The PRC government has enacted a series of laws, regulations and governmental policies for the protection of personal data in the past few years.
 Such regulatory requirements on data privacy are constantly evolving and can be subject to varying interpretations, or significant changes, resulting in uncertainties about the scope of our responsibilities in that regard.

-For example, on 10 June 2021, the SCNPC promulgated the Data Security Law, which became effective on 1 September 2021.
+For example, on 10 June 2021, the SCNPC promulgated the Data Security Law of the PRC (《中華人民共和國數據安全法》), which became effective on 1 September 2021.
 It requires entities conducting data processing activities, such as our Company, to establish and improve a whole-process data security management system in accordance with the provisions of laws and regulations, organize and carry out data security education and training, and adopt corresponding technical measures and other necessary measures to ensure data security.
 On 20 August 2021, the SCNPC also promulgated the PIP Law, which became effective on 1 November 2021, setting forth detailed rules for personal information protection.
-In addition, on 28 December 2021, the CAC, jointly with other 12 governmental authorities, promulgated the CAC Measures II, which became effective on 15 February 2022.
-In accordance with the CAC Measures II, critical information infrastructure operators that intend to purchase internet products and services and online platform operators engaging in data processing activities, which affect or may affect national security, must be subject to cybersecurity review.
-An online platform operator which possesses personal information of over one million users and intends to have a "foreign (國外) [REDACTED]" must be subject to cybersecurity review.
+In addition, on 28 December 2021, the CAC, jointly with other 12 governmental authorities, promulgated the Measures for Cyber Security Review (《網絡安全審查辦法》) (the "CAC Measures II"), which will take effective from 15 February 2022.
+In accordance with the CAC Measures II, critical information infrastructure operators that intend to purchase internet products and services and online platform operators engaging in data processing activities, which affects or may affect national security, must be subject to cybersecurity review.
+An online platform operator which possesses personal information of over one million users and intends to have a "foreign (\square)" [REDACTED]" must be subject to cybersecurity review.
 Additionally, the CAC Measures II also grants the CAC and other competent authorities the right to initiate a cybersecurity review without application, if any member organization of the cybersecurity review mechanism has reason to believe any internet products, services or data processing activities affect or may affect national security.
 The PRC government authorities may have wide discretion in the interpretation of "affect or may affect national security".
 If any of our internet products, services or data processing activities are deemed to "affect or may affect national security", we may be subject to cybersecurity review.

-The CAC also publicly solicited comments, on 14 November 2021, on the Draft CAC Regulations, which set out that data processors shall apply for cyber security review when they intend to be [REDACTED] in Hong Kong which affects or may affect national security, and other detailed requirements in respect of the data processing activities conducted by data processors.
-See "Regulatory Overview-Regulations on Healthcare Big Data and Information Security and Data Privacy-Information Security and Data Privacy" in this document.
+The CAC also publicly solicited comments, on 14 November 2021, on the Regulations on the Administration of Cyber Data Security (Draft for Comments) (《網絡數據安全管理條例 (徽求意 見稿)》) (the "Draft CAC Regulations"), which set out that data processors shall apply for cyber security review when they intend to be [REDACTED] in Hong Kong which affects or may affect national security, and other detailed requirements in respect of the data processing activities conducted by data processors.
+See "Regulatory Overview-Information Security and Data Privacy".